Preference-based Online Learning with Dueling Bandits: A Survey: Further Extensions

+Further, under specific conditions, the authors show that the algorithm can be implemented in a favorable way in order to cope with high computational costs due to the large number of cells.

-\subsection{Partial monitoring games}
+\subsection{Partial Monitoring Games}

-\citet{GaUr15} study the dueling bandit problem as an instance of a partial monitoring (PM) problem \citep{BaPaSz11,Ba13,BaFoPARASz14}---a generic model for sequential decision-making with incomplete feedback, which is defined by a quintuple $ (\bN,\bM,\bSigma,\cL,\cH) $, where $\bN$ is the set of actions, $\bM$ is the set of outcomes, and $\bSigma $ is the feedback alphabet; the loss function $\cL$ associates a real-valued loss $\cL(I,J)$ with each action $ I \in \bN $ and outcome $ J \in \bM $, and the feedback function $ \cH $ associates a feedback symbol $ \cH(I,J) \in \bSigma $.
+The dueling bandits problem can be seen as a special case of the partial monitoring (PM) problem \citep{BaPaSz11,Ba13,BaFoPARASz14}---a generic model for sequential decision-making with incomplete feedback, which is defined by a quintuple $ (\bN,\bM,\bSigma,\cL,\cH) $, where $\bN$ is the set of actions, $\bM$ is the set of outcomes, and $\bSigma $ is the feedback alphabet; the loss function $\cL$ associates a real-valued loss $\cL(I,J)$ with each action $ I \in \bN $ and outcome $ J \in \bM $, and the feedback function $ \cH $ associates a feedback symbol $ \cH(I,J) \in \bSigma $.
 In each round of a PM game, first the opponent chooses an outcome $ J_t $ from $ \bM $, and the learner an action $ I_t $ from $ \bN $.
 Then, the learner suffers the loss $ \cL(I_t,J_t) $ and receives the feedback $ \cH(I_t,J_t) $.
-The goal of the learner is to control the expected cumulative regret against the best single-action strategy at time $ T $:
+The performance of a learner is measured by means of the expected cumulative regret against the best single-action strategy